AIRSHOW-Boeing wins AerCap order for 737 MAX jets worth $10.7 bln

 NEW YORK, May 4 MetLife Inc has changed its derivatives trading strategy after two consecutive quarters in which losses from wrong-way trades hurt the insurer's profit.

-PARIS, June 16 Boeing Co won an order for 100 737 MAX 8 passenger jets from Dutch aircraft leasing company AerCap at the Paris air show on Tuesday, in a deal worth $10.7 billion at list prices.
+PARIS, June 16 Boeing Co said at the Paris air show on Tuesday that it sold 100 of its 737 MAX 8 passenger jets to Dutch aircraft leasing company AerCap, in a deal worth $10.7 billion at list prices.

-The news confirmed a Reuters report that Boeing was close to clinching the long-sought deal.
+The news confirmed a previous Reuters report that Boeing was close to clinching the long-sought deal.

-"This is something we have been working on for a long time," AerCap Chief Executive Aengus Kelly said.
-"It is as important a transaction for AerCap as it is for Boeing."

 Last week, AerCap Chief Executive Aengus Kelly said the June 15-21 air show was likely to produce fewer orders this year than in the past, presenting an ideal time to negotiate with planemakers for favourable deals.